AviatrixSystems/Docs/HowTos/edge-2.0-workflow.rst

    |edge-kvm-new-vm-2|

-5. Enter the memory and CPU settings for the Edge Gateway and click **Forward**.
+5. Enter the memory and CPU settings for the Edge Gateway VM and click **Forward**.

    |edge-kvm-new-vm-3|

-6. In the next step, enter a name for the Edge Gateway VM and check the **Customize configuration before install** checkbox, then click **Finish**.
+6. Enter a name for the Edge Gateway VM and check the **Customize configuration before install** checkbox, then click **Finish**.

    |edge-kvm-new-vm-4|